Frequently Asked Questions – Applying the guidelines for Commonwealth procuring officials

 What if the original estimate of the procurement value was under $4 million including GST (therefore no STR is required) but the resulting contract value ends up being more than that?

-At the time of approach to market the estimated procurement value determines whether the policy applies, this is in accordance with paragraph 9.2-9.6 of the Commonwealth Procurement Rules.
+At the time of approach to market the estimated procurement value determines whether the policy applies, this is in accordance with paragraph 9.2–9.6 of the Commonwealth Procurement Rules.
 Commonwealth entities should document how the estimated value was determined.
-In the above scenario, no STRs are required to be submitted by applicants even if the resulting contract value is above the $4 million (including GST) threshold.
+In the above scenario, no STRs are required to be submitted by tenderers even if the resulting contract value is equal to or above the $4 million (including GST) threshold.
 This is consistent with the approach taken when considering the broader economic benefits in procurement.

 Subcontractors

-Do Commonwealth Procurement officer need to hold the satisfactory STRs of first tier subcontractors engaged in sub contracts above $4 million (including GST)?
+Do Commonwealth Procurement officers need to hold the satisfactory STRs of first tier subcontractors?

-No. However, the Commonwealth entity must require, in the "request documentation" and/or the contract (if applicable), that the prime contractor hold copies of satisfactory STRs for any first tier subcontractors that the applicant will engage to deliver goods or services with an estimated individual value of over $4 million inclusive of GST.
+No. However, the Commonwealth entity must require, in the “request documentation” and/or the contract (if applicable), that the prime contractor hold copies of satisfactory STRs for any first tier subcontractors that the tenderer has or will engage to deliver goods or services as part of a procurement with an estimated value of $4 million or more inclusive of GST.

 What is a first tier subcontractor under this Procurement Connected Policy?